CMHA Get Set & Connect Program

 • The program provides support for a range of issues that individuals may face in their daily lives.

-• The counsellor's role is to facilitate the client's work in a way that respects their values, personal resources, and capacity for self-determination.
+• Role is to facilitate the client's work in a way that respects their values, personal resources, and capacity for self-determination

-• The skills learned during counseling can help to enrich relationships and become a part of an individual's daily life.
+• Skills learned during counseling can help to enrich relationships and become a part of an individual's daily life.

 Discover Life-Changing Support